-We will begin by discussing what spherical mirrors are and how are they formed and then move on to describe important terminologies related to spherical mirrors like Centre of curvature, Pole, Radius of Curvature and Principal axis.
-Since all these concepts will be visually explained, you need not be afraid of getting stuck in the boring textbook loop.
+We will begin by discussing what spherical mirrors are and how they are formed and then move on to describe important terminologies related to spherical mirrors, like the centre of curvature, pole, the radius of curvature and principal axis.
+Here, we will be explaining these concepts visually to grasp them better.

-Next, we will describe the properties of two important rays concerning spherical mirrors :
+Below, we have described the properties of two important rays related to spherical mirrors.

-So, that’s it for this article.
-But brace yourself for the next one because that’s where the actual fun begins.
-Using our understanding of the aforementioned two special rays, we will play with image formation by spherical mirrors and derive all the cases discussed in the book with ease and fun.
-So are you excited??
-Send in your suggestions and doubts in comment section below!!
+Using your understanding of the aforementioned two special rays, we will learn more about image formation by spherical mirrors and derive all the cases discussed in the book with easy-to-understand explanations.
+You can share your suggestions and doubts in the comment section below.

 Frequently Asked Questions on Spherical Mirrors

 Snell’s law is not valid for normal incidence.